desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-ietf-dnsop-dnssec-bootstrapping.md

   - The Parental Agent receives a new or updated NS record set for a Child;

+  - The Parental Agent encounters Signaling Records during a proactive, opportunistic scan (e.g. daily queries for the Signaling Records of some or all of its delegations);

   - The Parental Agent encounters Signaling Records for its Children during a scan (e.g. daily) of known Signaling Domains (derived from the NS records found in the Parent zone).

-    To perform such a scan, the Parental Agent iterates over some or all of its delegations and strips the first label off each one to construct the set of immediate ancestors of its children.
-    (For delegations one level below the Parent's apex, such as second-level domain registrations, this will simply be the name of the Parent zone.)
-    The Parental Agent then uses these names to compute the second label of the Signaling Names as described in (#signalingnames).
     The scan is completed by either

-     * performing a targeted NSEC walk starting one level below the Signaling Domain, at the label that encodes the Child's ancestor; or by
+     * performing a targeted NSEC walk (starting with the Parent domain prepended to the Signaling Domain, such as `co.uk._dsauth.ns1.example.net`), or by

-     * performing a zone transfer of the zone containing the (relevant part of the) Signaling Domain, if the Signaling Zone operator allows it, and iterating over its contents.
+     * performing a zone transfer of the zone containing (the relevant portion of) the Signaling Domain, if the Signaling Zone operator allows it, and iterating over its contents.

-    The Child's name is constructed by prepending the first label of the encountered Signaling Names to the ancestor name from which the Signaling Name's second label was computed;

-  - The Parental Agent encounters Signaling Records during a proactive, opportunistic scan (e.g. daily queries for the Signaling Records of some or all of its delegations);

   - Any other condition as deemed appropriate by local policy.